ThePillenwerfer/dosbox-x-32-bit/README.md

 On Debian, Ubuntu, Mint &c click *releases*, then *dosbox-x\_0.83.2-1\_i386.deb* to download it.
 When the download has completed you can install it by double-clicking it or entering `sudo dpkg dosbox-x_0.83.2-1_i386.deb` from a terminal.
 The binary itself is also in the `binary` directory above for people not using Debian-based distros.

-# Know Bugs
-KEYB causes slight distortion of display and if using the UK keyboard layout you can't type a # or ~.

 # Building DOSBox-X
 Dosbox-x documentation is still far from complete — not surprising as the people involved with it concentrate their efforts on the software itself.
 It took me months to fathom how to build it successfully so here’s what I learnt.